thaler-lab/EnergyFlow/README.md

 # EnergyFlow

-EnergyFlow is a Python package that computes Energy Flow Polynomials (EFPs), defined in [1].
+EnergyFlow is a Python package that computes Energy Flow objects such as the Energy Flow Polynomials (EFPs) defined in Ref.
+[1].

 The general formula for an EFP is given in terms of its graph: